 Home Office approval is a prerequisite for any testing equipment to be used by UK Police forces and is a mark of quality in an otherwise unregulated industry.
 Home Office approval is one of the toughest approvals to achieve globally for Drugs and Alcohol testing equipment and why OdiliaClark has chosen to align with Dräger.

-OdiliaClark are members of the European Workplace Drug Testing Society (EWDTS), the EWDTS set out the guidelines for how testing should be conducted and samples managed in the testing process.
-All OdiliaClark processes and policies are written and executed with the the EWDTS guidelines.
+OdiliaClark are members of the European Workplace Drug Testing Society (EWDTS).
+The EWDTS set out the guidelines for how testing should be conducted and how samples are processed.
+All OdiliaClark processes and policies are written and executed inline with the EWDTS guidelines.

-In addition to the EWDTS OdiliaClark are also member of the Drug and Alcohol Testing Industry Association DATIA.
+In addition to the EWDTS, OdiliaClark are also a member of the Drug and Alcohol Testing Industry Association (DATIA).
 DATIA are the American body that defines how testing should be managed within organisations.

-OdiliaClark give staff and unions confidence in testing, our clients staff are taught that testing is about wellbeing and safety
+OdiliaClark give staff and Unions confidence in testing.
+Our clients' staff are taught that testing is about wellbeing and safety, not punitive action.

-OdiliaClark works approved ISO 17025, UKAS accredited laboratories to conduct chain of custody compliant confirmatory testing.
+OdiliaClark works with approved ISO 17025, UKAS accredited laboratories to conduct chain-of-custody compliant confirmatory testing.